jstonge/catempire/README.md

 ### Things we know from the literature

 1. LLMs are able to do NER ([Zhou et al. 2023](https://universal-ner.github.io/)).
-It can recognize entities such as organization, places, persons, and so on.
-This should work well with the usual NER (maybe like Course Numbers), but less so with something longer, such as Course Description (they can be a few sentences to few paragraphs long).
+They can recognize entities such as organization, places, persons, and so on.
+This should work well with recongizing something like `Course Numbers`, but less so with something longer, such as `Course Description` (they can be a few sentences to few paragraphs long).